§ 1. Introduction

 § 4.3.
 Google Ads

 We use the Google Ads online advertising program, offered by Google Ireland Limited, to serve text and visual advertisements of our products and services.
 We utilise the conversion tracking feature of Ads.
-If you click on a display advertisement of Google, cookies for conversion tracking will be set on your computer.
+If you click on a search or display advertisement of Google, cookies for conversion tracking will be set on your computer.
 These cookie do not serve to personally identify an individual and are automatically deleted after 30 days.

 The information stored within the conversion tracking cookies serves to provide reporting features to customers of Google Ads.
 We receive information regarding the number of Website visitors which clicked on a particular advertisement and resulted in a conversion on our Website.
 These conversions are KPIs from our perspective, such as signing up for a free trial account of our application.
 This conversion data allows us to analyse the effectiveness of our adverts and provide more appealing content.